 Having been granted entry to the US by a customs official at the port of entry, typically they will provide an electronic record of your arrival date, the class of admission and advise you of the permitted duration of your stay.

-What are the pitfalls when changing employer under an H1B visa?
+Key considerations when changing employer under an H1B visa

 Changing employers can be costly, complex and time-consuming, although you can commence working for your new employer whilst USCIS is processing the new petition filed on your behalf, so long as they have been issued with an I-797C Notice of Action receipt.